batcholi/XenonCode/README.md

 - `-` subtraction
 - `*` multiplication
 - `/` division
-- `%` modulo
+- `%` modulus
 - `^` power

 ## Trailing Operators
 - `++` increment the variable's value
 - `--` decrement the variable's value
-- `!!` reverses the variable's value
+- `!!` reverses the variable's value (if it's value is `0`, sets it to `1`, otherwise to `0`)

 ## Assignment operators
 - `=` just assign the following value directly

-The following operators will compute the appropriate math operation and assign the result to the leading variable.
+The following operators will compute the appropriate math operation between the leading variable and the following expression, then assign the result back to the leading variable.
 - `+=` addition
 - `-=` substraction
 - `*=` multiplication
 - `/=` division
-- `%=` modulo
+- `%=` modulus
 - `^=` to the power
 - `&=` concatenate text